vinicius-ricardoADS/project-Clinic-PHP/README.md

 # Overview
  This project was developed based on RESTfull services using the PHP back-end language integrated with database using Mysql concepts.
 # Link
- Operating and hosted project link for preview.
+ Operating and hosted project link for preview -> https://locacaodeautomoveis.000webhostapp.com/medical-Clinic/index.php.